agracio/junit-converter/README.md

 // Convert test report to JUnit format and save to file converter.toFile(options).then(() => console.log(`JUnit report created`));

-// Convert test report to JUnit format and return as 'pretty' string converter.toString(options).then((result) =>{/*do something with result*/});
+// Convert test report to JUnit format and returns as 'pretty' string converter.toString(options).then((result) =>{/*do something with result*/});

-// Convert test report to JUnit format return as JSON for processing converter.toJson(options).then((result) =>{/*do something with result*/});
+// Convert test report to JUnit format and returns as JSON for processing converter.toJson(options).then((result) =>{/*do something with result*/});
 ```